Luke Aylward

 Prioritise and invest

-Guitars aren't cheap, but they're not even half the price you paid for your daughters violin bow.
-You must be willing to buy a functional guitar and ensure it stays in good condition, or it will sound bad, hurt your hands, drain your motivation, or destroy your child's dream of being a rockstar forever.
+Guitars aren't cheap, but they're not even half the price you'd pay for a violin bow.
+You must be willing to buy a functional guitar and ensure it stays in good condition, or it will sound bad, hurt your hands, drain your motivation, or destroy your child's dream of being a rockstar.

-£50 can get you a good second hand guitar...
-IF it's been approved by a trusted guitar specialist (not your uncle Barry please), I use Treblerock Clifton, Intersound Dursley, or A Remus Sound Gloucester.
+£50 can get you a good second hand guitar... providing it's been approved by a trusted guitar specialist, I use Treblerock Clifton, Intersound Dursley, or A Remus Sound Gloucester.

 Practice

 To achieve anything on guitar you must practice often.
-Minimum 5 days a week.
-For a beginner 10 minutes every day is better than 2 hours at the weekend, that's just pointless.
+Minimum 4 days a week.
+For a beginner 5 minutes every day is better than 2 hours at the weekend, that's pointless.
 If it's your dogs birthday and you're going out for dinner, get up 10-20 minutes earlier and practice in the morning.
-I want solutions not excuses, remember your why?
+Don't find time, make time, if you value something you'll do it no matter how busy life gets.

 Be organised